KhenAharon/Penta-Artificial-Intelligence-Game/README.md

 # Penta-Artificial-Intelligence-Game

-Hi, this is an artificial intelligence game I implemented (MiniMax based).
+Hi, this is an artificial intelligence game I implemented.

-The artificial intelligence is MiniMax and uses Alpha-beta pruning:
+The AI is MiniMax based and an Alpha-Beta pruning algorithm is also used for optimization:
 ```
 https://en.wikipedia.org/wiki/Minimax
 https://en.wikipedia.org/wiki/Alpha-beta_pruning